jmilosh/jmilosh.github.io/about.md

 You will notice some WordPress projects.
 My early Web consulting work consisted of developing custom WordPress sites for small business clients.
 I've also included a few of these projects.

-In my current position, I work with primarily AngularJS and Python (Django).
+In my current position, I workprimarily with  AngularJS and Python (Django).